 “Parent evening Thursday at 17:00.”

-Do not respond to anything after they have the information they need, what they choose to do with that is up to them.
+Do not respond to anything they come at you with after, they have the information they need.
+What they choose to do with that is up to them.

-Understanding they have a disorder and it’s who they are, it did not start with you and it will not end with you.
-You did not cause it, you can not change it, and you can only control you.
+Understanding they have a disorder, and it’s who they are, it did not start with you, and it will not end with you.
+You did not cause it, you can not change it, and you can only control yourself.

-Trying to explain your point of view is pointless if they don’t agree, they are not interested and they don’t care, they just feel anger and resentment towards you for not doing as they want.
+Trying to explain your point of view is pointless if they disagree, they are not interested, and they don’t care.
+They just feel anger and resentment towards you for not doing as they want.
 Why they will throw almighty childish tantrums in adults body’s, the blame-shifting, projection, provoking, rage, silent treatments and sulks, to get reactions from you, break down your boundaries and get their needs met.

 Video on their mind games.

-You may want to stand up for yourself, scream and shout at them. ( let it out once they have gone) Do not do this in front of them.
-Stand up for yourself, by leaving them to get on with their pitiful lives, whilst you enjoy yours, that is the best way to stand up to them.
-The more you do grey rock, you’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.
+You may want to stand up for yourself, scream and shout at them.
+It’s ok to feel and process these emotions ( let it out once they have gone).
+Do not do this in front of them.
+Stand up for yourself by leaving them to get on with their lives.
+While you enjoy yours, that is the best way to stand up to them.
+The more you do grey rock.
+You’ll soon get to a point you no longer feel the need to react, baby steps until you reach that point.

-Remember, your rules, your boundaries, your values, your standards, you have given them enough chances.
+Remember your rules, boundaries, values, and standards.
+You have given them enough chances.

 This is you levelling up and training them to manage up.

-1. Always have children ready at time stated, always make sure you drop off and pick children up at the set time.
+1. Always have children ready at the time stated.
+Always make sure you drop off and pick the children up at the set time.
 If for any reason you’re late, let them know in brief.
-“Traffic 10 min.”
+“Traffic running 10 min.”
 No need to go into great detail stick to the point.
 If they drop the children off on time, collect on time, meet you on time, shower them with praise and lots of it, without criticism.
-“Thank you so much for being here it’s much appreciated and I’m grateful for you.”
+“Thank you so much for being here.
+It’s much appreciated, and I’m grateful for you.”
 You will have to play along with the conversation.
-(Focus on the back of your mind, it’s for the children.) when they are late or children not ready, grey rock it, the business like boring.
+(Focus on the back of your mind, it’s for the children.) when they are late, or children are not ready, grey rock it, the business like boring.

-2. When they get the children’s hair cuts, don’t give it away with your dislike in your face, praise them.
-“Thank you for getting their hair done, this had saved me so much time and money, it’s much appreciated.”
+2. When they get the children’s hair cut, don’t give it away with your dislike on your face.
+Praise them.
+“Thank you for getting their hair done.
+This had saved me so much time and money.
+It’s much appreciated.”

-If it’s parents or bosses, the same applies, when they treat you right, knowledge them, don’t give them what they want if it breaks your boundaries, yet if you’re ok, give them the appreciation.
+If it’s parents or bosses, the same applies.
+When they treat you right, acknowledge them, don’t give them what they want if it breaks your boundaries, yet if you’re ok, give them the appreciation.
 When they are being hurtful or manipulative, give them nothing.

-Basically, you are training them that you are no longer interested in negative, hurtful, behaviour, and they will get no attention from it, yet they are learning that they get a response when they stick to arrangements.
-This is not to manipulate them in any way, this is to show your appreciated when they work with you for the children’s best interest, and that you don’t need them and will lose all interest in them when they play their games.
+Basically, you are training them that you are no longer interested in negative, hurtful behaviour, you’ll no longer react or tolerate it, and they will get no attention from it.
+Yet, they are learning that they get a response when they stick to arrangements.
+This is not to manipulate them in any way.
+This is to show they are appreciated when they work with you for the children’s best interest and that you don’t need them and will lose all interest in them when they play their games.

 If you are in court with them now.